 - Quicker delivery of mail as they are located at a post office.

+If you have basic needs you might be able to use a PO Box for mail.
 However, PO Boxes do have disadvantages, such as:

 - They do not provide a professional business image.

+It will often be more convenient for you to choose another address option, rather than maintaining several addresses for different types of correspondence, but it’ll depend on your reasons to get a PO Box like your mail volume.
 If a PO Box is the best fit for your needs you can learn the 3 steps to rent a PO Box.

 Private mailboxes are located in malls, plazas, or retail centers, for example, the Postal Annex, PostNet or UPS Store.
 Private mailboxes can receive mail and parcels from any carrier, including FedEx, UPS, and USPS, which is the advantage over PO Boxes because they receive deliveries from USPS only.